wushouhe/fabric-tools/README.md

-**NOTE: On June 9, 2016, a number of changes were applied to the Hyperledger Fabric codebase.
-This has affected numerous sections of the documentation contained within this repository.
-We are working on updating this documentation as soon as possible.
+**NOTE: Due to the evolving Hyperledger Fabric codebase, there will be times that the information contained in this repository will become obsolete.
+Every effort is made to keep this documentation current and in sync with the codebase.
 Thanks for your understanding.**

 Overview